Semi Ajayi: Hull City

 On 19 June 2025, Ajayi signed for Hull City on a free transfer.
 He signed a two-year contract with the club holding an option of a further year.
+He made his debut on 9 August, the opening game of the season, in the 0–0 away draw against Coventry City.
+He scored his first goal for the club on 29 November in the 2–1 away win against Stoke City.
+On 22 August 2026, Ajayi scored Hull City's first goal back in the Premier League in the 2–0 home win over Manchester United.

 International career

 At the end of May 2013, Ajayi was called up to the Nigeria U20 squad for their 2013 Toulon Tournament matches.

 After being an unused substitute on Matchday 1 against Mexico U20, Ajayi made his Nigeria U20 debut on 4 June 2013, in a 1–1 draw against Belgium U21.
 Ajayi went on to make two further appearances in the tournament against Portugal and Brazil.
 After the tournament ended, Ajayi commented that he was proud to play for the national side.

 Ajayi received his first call up to the senior team in August 2018 for 2019 African Cup of Nations Qualifiers, he described it as a "dream" call up.
 He made his debut against Seychelles in the 2019 Nation cup qualifiers, coming on for the injured Chidozie Awaziem in the 73rd minute.

 In December 2023, he was named in the 25-man squad for the 2023 African Cup of Nations in Côte d'Ivoire.
 He was the only Nigerian player that played every single minute of Nigeria's seven matches as the team went on to emerge runners-up.

+On 11 December 2025, Ajayi was called up to the Nigeria squad for the 2025 Africa Cup of Nations.